 External Ids for WIPI2 Gene

 WD40 repeat proteins are key components of many essential biologic functions.
 They regulate the assembly of multiprotein complexes by presenting a beta-propeller platform for simultaneous and reversible protein-protein interactions.
 Members of the WIPI subfamily of WD40 repeat proteins, such as WIPI2, have a 7-bladed propeller structure and contain a conserved motif for interaction with phospholipids (Proikas-Cezanne et al., 2004 [PubMed 15602573]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for WIPI2 Gene

 WIPI2 (WD Repeat Domain, Phosphoinositide Interacting 2) is a Protein Coding gene.
+Among its related pathways are Cellular Senescence (REACTOME) and Autophagy Pathway.
 GO annotations related to this gene include phosphatidylinositol-3-phosphate binding and phosphatidylinositol-3,5-bisphosphate binding.
 An important paralog of this gene is WIPI1.

 UniProtKB/Swiss-Prot for WIPI2 Gene

 Early component of the autophagy machinery being involved in formation of preautophagosomal structures and their maturation into mature phagosomes in response to phosphatidylinositol 3-phosphate (PtdIns3P).
 May bind PtdIns3P.